hyperledger/fabric/docs/source/performance.md

 You can check the peer and CouchDB logs to see how long queries are taking, and whether any query was unable to use an index from a warning log entry stating the query "should be indexed".

-If queries are taking a long time, you can increase the CPU/Memory available to CouchDB or use faster storage.
+If queries are taking a long time, increasing the CPU/Memory available to CouchDB or using faster storage may improve their performance.

 Check CouchDB logs for warnings such as "The number of documents examined is high in proportion to the number of results returned.
 Consider adding a more specific index to improve this."
 These messages indicate that your indexes could be improved because a high number of documents are being scanned.